sunshine69/gozstd/README.md

 I looked around and found nowhere.
 I need a cross platform to do this to utilize multicore CPU. zstd does not. pzstd is not available and hard to compile on my platform.

 Thus a quick dirty code appear in here.
+To my dismay the encoder only support 2 threads?
+Well I feel it is a bit faster than run zstd thus I will keep using it lol.

 I do not intend to make the options completely same as zstd but it works for my goal now.